rumialirome-ship-it/ABexch/README.md

 4.  **Enable the Site and Restart Nginx:**
     ```bash
-    # Link the config to the 'sites-enabled' directory
+    # Link the config to the 'sites-enabled' directory to activate it
-    sudo ln -s /etc/nginx/sites-available/your-domain.com /etc/nginx/sites-enabled/
+    sudo ln -s /etc/nginx/sites-available/abexch.live /etc/nginx/sites-enabled/

-    # Test for syntax errors
+    # Test your Nginx configuration for syntax errors
     sudo nginx -t

-    # Restart Nginx to apply changes
+    # Restart Nginx to apply the new configuration
     sudo systemctl restart nginx
     ```

-Your site should now be accessible at `http://your-domain.com`.
+Your site should now be accessible at `http://www.abexch.live`.
+The final step is to add SSL.

+---

-### Step 7: Secure with SSL (Let's Encrypt)
+### **Step 7: Secure with SSL (HTTPS)**

+We will use Let's Encrypt to get a free SSL certificate.

 1.  **Install Certbot:**
     ```bash